yleeyilin/tp/docs/UserGuide.md

 ### Loading Data from Another Computer

 **Q**: How can I transfer my PoochContacts to another Computer?<br>
-**A**: Install PoochPlanner in your target computer and and overwrite the empty data file it creates with the file that contains the data of your previous PoochPlanner home folder by copying the contents of the `PoochPlanner.json` file from your current computer and pasting it inside the `PoochPlanner.json` file of your target computer.
+**A**: Install PoochPlanner in your target computer and overwrite the empty data file it creates with the file that contains the data of your previous PoochPlanner home folder by copying the contents of the `PoochPlanner.json` file from your current computer and pasting it inside the `PoochPlanner.json` file of your target computer.

 ### Using PoochPlanner